Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - **Proxy pattern** is a way to reduce costs by sharing code between contracts.
 - All logic is stored in a stateless library contract deployed once, and a lightweight contract proper is deployed as many times as neccesary.
-- `DELEGATECALL` EVM instruction does the following: for whatever method that calls it, it will delegate that call to another contract, but using the context of the current contract
+- `DELEGATECALL` EVM instruction does the following:
+  - for whatever method that calls it, it will delegate that call to another contract, but using the context of the current contract.

 Notes:
 - ethereum's EVM does not have the separation between code and the SC instance like substrate does.